chinsano/phoTool/docs/Rules.md

 2. Identify which rule is violated; refactor to restore the rule (ports, boundaries, composition).
 3. Implement the fix in the correct layer.
 4. Extend tests/stories; run full checks.

+## Workpackage cadence (stop-and-test rule)

+- Always break features into the smallest separately testable workpackages (target ≤ 1–2 hours).
+- Each workpackage must define its acceptance checks up front (unit tests, stories/states, and/or a short Playwright script).
+- Implementation loop for every workpackage:
+  1) Create a small branch named `feat/<scope>-<item>`.
+  2) Implement just that item with stories/tests first.
+  3) Run local gates: `lint`, `type-check`, `test`, `story:build`.
+  4) Stop.
+Manually verify in Storybook or the dev app; adjust if needed.
+  5) Commit and open a PR; CI must pass before starting the next item.
+- If a change exceeds 2 hours or touches multiple layers, split it before proceeding.